-Mark Krivopal, MD, is a Principal with The Chartis Group and a senior physician executive with 25 years of healthcare experience in academic medical centers, complex IDNs, independent community hospitals, and a healthcare information technology start-up.
-In the last six years, Mark’s focus has been on enterprise financial and operational performance improvement, innovative operating care models and clinical service lines redesign, and acute care capacity and throughput optimization.
-Mark also serves as the clinical leader in Chartis Digital, leading Chartis’ work with clients in operationalizing digital clinical transformations such as Hospital at Home care model deployment.
+Mark Krivopal, MD, is a Director with The Chartis Group and a senior physician executive with 25 years of healthcare experience in academic medical centers, complex IDNs, independent community hospitals, and a healthcare information technology start-up.
+Mark focuses on healthcare enterprise financial and operational performance improvement, innovative operating care models, clinical service lines redesign, and acute care capacity and throughput optimization.
+In addition, Mark is the Chief Physician Executive at Chartis Digital, leading Chartis’ work in operationalizing technology-supported transformational care delivery such as Hospital at Home.

 Prior to joining Chartis, Mark was a Vice President at GE Healthcare Camden Group providing clinical performance improvement and population health advisory services.
 Previously, he served as a Vice President of Clinical Programs for a healthcare information technology company focused on improving patient access.
 In this role, he led clinical product development and worked with clients to improve clinician engagement and alignment, leading to successful adoption of healthcare information technology products in large academic medical centers and physician groups.
 Mark’s prior experience includes transitioning a large provider organization to an integrated value-based care model as its Vice President of Clinical Integration, and overseeing operations of a multi-state acute care clinical service line as a Senior Regional Medical Director.

-Mark’s career as a physician executive includes co-founding and leading Beth Israel Deaconess HealthCare Hospitalist Services at an academic and community hospitals.
-He was accountable for clinical quality, financial, and operational performance, provider communication and relationship management, risk mitigation, and provider staff professional development.
+Mark’s career as a physician executive includes co-founding and leading enterprise-wide Beth Israel Deaconess HealthCare Hospitalist Services.
+As its Executive Director, he was accountable for all aspects of clinical quality, financial, and operational performance, provider communication and relationship management, risk mitigation, and provider staff professional development.